Mahoumaru/TAdam/README.md

 3. adjust hyperparameters (same as Adam: lr, betas, eps, weight_decay, amsgrad. - N.B.
 RoAdam has a third beta. -)

 ## Demos
- Contains the codes used for the results in the paper (arxiv-paper-link)
+ Contains the codes used for the results in the paper (http://arxiv.org/abs/2003.00179)

  In order to use the reinforcement learning code, you need to install the rlpyt library, developped by the Berkley A.I. research team: https://github.com/astooke/rlpyt.git
  Follow the instructions on the link to install it.